 The Winter Meetings mark the most unpredictable days on the offseason calendar, and through the decades we've seen the tides of the game shift repeatedly with some massive trades.

-Here is a look at some of the biggest swaps in Winter Meetings history, featuring a multitude of Hall of Famers and Hall of Famers-to-be:
+Just as the 2023 Winter Meetings were ending in Nashville, Tenn., a trade sending a generational talent to the Bronx was completed.
+With that in mind, here is a look at some of the biggest swaps in Winter Meetings history, featuring a multitude of Hall of Famers and Hall of Famers-to-be:

 2016: Sale swaps his Sox